FrontendLabEpam/FLE_Atom/README.md

 4. rename your current configs folder
   - unix or from git bash: `mv ~/.atom ~./atom_bk`
   - [windows](https://en.wikipedia.org/wiki/Ren_(command)): `ren .atom atom_bk`
-  - windows: if system errors, might be `apm` it is not in your [PATH](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)
   - or just remove it if you are brave enough
 5. copy our configs: `git clone https://github.com/FrontendLabEpam/FLE_Atom.git ~/.atom`
 6. install listed packages with `apm install --packages-file ~/.atom/package-list.txt`